Homelands (festival)

+Homelands was an electronic dance music festival held near Winchester, Hampshire between 1999 and 2005, with spin-off editions at locations in Scotland and Ireland.
+The festival was run by Mean Fiddler Music Group, and the owners of the Home nightclub chain.

-The English festivals were held at Cheesefoot Head near Winchester, Hampshire, and was one of the most popular British festivals of this genre.
+The festival was held at Cheesefoot Head near Winchester, Hampshire, and was one of the most popular British festivals of this genre.
+The land was previously the site of Creamfields in 1998, and Boomtown from 2010.

-The Scottish festivals were held in Royal Highland Showground near Edinburgh in 1999, and was held close to New Cumnock in the south of Scotland in 2000.
+Homelands Scotland was held in Royal Highland Showground near Edinburgh from 1999.
+The festival moved to New Cumnock in the south of Scotland, for its final year in 2001.

-The Irish festivals were held at the Mosney Holiday Center in County Meath in both 1999 and 2000.
+Between 1999 and 2000, Homelands Ireland was held at the Butlin's Mosney in County Meath.

 Yearly editions

 1999

-Homelands festival was on 29 and 30 May 1999.
-It took place in 'The Bowl', Matterley Estate near Winchester, Hampshire – the site of the 'Creamfields' festival the previous year.
+The 1999 festival took place on 29 and 30 May 1999, at Cheesefoot Head on the Matterley Estate near Winchester, Hampshire – the site of Creamfields the previous year.
+The festival also saw the first public screening of Human Traffic.